No data available for the deliverable: Clear existing backlog of title deeds for subsidised housing

 Summary

-Planning approval delays are a major barrier to housing delivery and economic growth.
-With over 4,075 unplanned settlements awaiting approval, systemic issues including fragmented governance, poor coordination and a centralised planning system, create significant backlogs.
-The township establishment process is a key bottleneck, with delays often driven by weak institutional capacity and political bureaucracy.
+Planning approval delays remain a critical barrier to housing delivery and economic growth in South Africa.
+Over 4,075 unplanned settlements await approval, with systemic issues including fragmented governance, poor coordination between human settlements and infrastructure departments, and manual processing creating significant backlogs.

 Actions

 Limited concrete actions have been implemented specifically for planning approval reform.
-Broader housing delivery improvements include the Presidential eThekwini Working Group, which demonstrates collaborative approaches to municipal challenges and the District Development Model, which enables coordination between government, business, labour and community organisations.
+Broader housing delivery improvements include the Presidential eThekwini Working Group, which demonstrates collaborative approaches to municipal challenges, and the District Development Model, which enables coordination between government, business, labour and community organisations.
 However, research indicates that no clear protocols exist for strengthening coordination between metros and provinces, with no evidence of coherent systems supporting metro projects from inception to revenue.
 Some metropolitan municipalities have established inter-departmental forums and document recording systems, but implementation remains inconsistent.
 The revised Accreditation Framework for Municipalities (2023) provides administrative guidelines, though implementation is ongoing.

 Are there plans?